snystrom/bamf/README.md

 ## SubCommands:
 `filter` filter bam file to keep only fragments of given size
- - `-a` return all fragments equal to or above this fragment size
+ - `-a (--above)` return all fragments equal to or above this fragment size
- - `-b` return all fragments equal to or below this fragment size
+ - `-b (--below)` return all fragments equal to or below this fragment size

+`summary` print summary statistics min/max/mean fragment size of the bam file

+`histogram` prints count of each fragment size in csv format
+ - `-b (--below)` count all fragments equal to or below this size

 Examples:
  ```